 Living in Edmonton has its pros and cons, and it’s worth considering them carefully before you move.
 However, the positives outweigh the negatives.

 The cosmopolitan city of Calgary is the largest city in Alberta and the third-largest city in Canada.

-If you are planning to move to Alberta and live in a city, the question you might be asking is Which one is better to live in: Calgary or Edmonton?
-There are pros and cons to both places, so you need to do your research well.
+If you are planning to move to Alberta and live in a city, the question you might be asking is, Which one is better to live in: Calgary or Edmonton?
+Both places have pros and cons, so you must do your research well.

-Calgary is more expensive than other parts of Canada, but the job opportunities are numerous and there is an optimistic attitude built into the cowboy culture here.
+Calgary is more expensive than other parts of Canada, but the job opportunities are numerous and an optimistic attitude is built into the cowboy culture here.